Lapse in funding

 Eligibility

-• Substantial economic injury means the business is unable to meet its obligations and pay its ordinary and necessary operating expenses.
+• Substantial economic injury means the business is unable to meet its financial obligations and pay its regular and necessary operating expenses

 Use of proceeds